magento/merchdocs/src/customers/customer-account-update.md

 1. Find the customer in the grid and click **Edit** in the _Action_ column.

-1. In the panel on the left, choose the type of information you need to edit.
-Then, make any necessary changes to the field values using the field descriptions for reference.
+1. In the left panel, choose the type of information you need to edit.

+1. Make any necessary changes to the field values using the field descriptions for reference.

 1. When complete, click <span class="btn">Save Customer</span>.